merberich/aes_microcontroller_workshop/index.md

 <img src="res/example-simple-avr.gif" title="Source: https://www.avrfreaks.net/sites/default/files/styles/thumbnail/public/pictures/picture-28397-1517303903.gif">

 The process is documented in more detail [here](https://balau82.wordpress.com/2011/03/29/programming-arduino-uno-in-pure-c/).

+All of the source code and Makefiles for the demo projects can be downloaded from the [workshop repository](https://github.com/merberich/aes_microcontroller_workshop).
+Download the repo to your local machine, and navigate to the project folder to run with before trying the demo instructions.
+Note, for the Makefiles to be successful, you will need to edit the AVRDUDE_PORT variable in each Makefile to the serial port where your Arduino is connected.

 _Demo: example of compiling and programming via project 01-intro; pay attention to build artifacts._